SweetCodey/system-design-masterclass/10. Design Cab sharing System/Cab Sharing System Design.md

 ![Response Flow](./Resources/HLDviewETA5.png)

-11. The __API gateway__ can relay the response message to the __Client__.
+13. The __API gateway__ can relay the response message to the __Client__.
-12. Mark can view the __ETA__ on his booking page.
+14. Mark can view the __ETA__ on his booking page.

 __Overall Flow Of View ETA__:

 ![ETA Overall Flow](./Resources/HLDviewETAOverall.png)

 __*Note:*__
 1. The average speed and ETA in the reference image are considered as an example.
-We can always update them as per our convenience.
+You can update them as per your convenience.
-2. While calculating ETA, we can consider haversine distance.
+2. While calculating ETA, __Haversine distance__ can be considered.
 Think of it like a formula to compute the shortest distance between two points on a sphere.
 More details are [here](https://en.wikipedia.org/wiki/Haversine_formula)
-3. As ETA can keep on changing between two locations based on various factors and also storage can be huge in case of ETA, we are not considering any specific database storage.
-The dynamic calculation can be preferred.
+3. As ETA can keep on changing between two locations based on various factors and also storage can be huge in case of ETA.
+So, we are not considering ETA storage for entire ride path.
+Instant communication can be preferred.

 ### HLD :Find A Driver